 Click the headings below to see some of our cool Science projects:

-‘Growth’ was the theme this year for British Science week (11-20 March 2022).
-All staff and pupils at Oldhill Community school engaged in a range of exciting practical activities to aid learning and exploration.
+‘Time’ is the theme this year for British Science week (8-17 March 2024).
+All staff and pupils at Oldhill Community school will engage in a range of exciting practical activities to aid learning and exploration.
+Please click here to see further information regarding Science Week